electroneum/vendor-payment-widget/README.md

 responsibility for any false notifications nor affirm the identity of any vendors.

-There is a maximum spend limit of €50.00 per transaction; this figure is converted to ETN at a regular interval based on market data.
+There is a maximum spend limit of €500.00 per transaction; this figure is converted to ETN at a regular interval based on market data.
 Please do not try to present a QR code to users above this limit as the transaction will fail.

-## [Unreleased]
+## Changelog

+### 2019-07-17
+* Replaced QR Server with local JS library to generate QR images

 ### 2019-03-20
 * Replaced Google Chart with QR Server to generate QR images